svfarago/SQL_challenge/README.md

 == Installation Instructions ==========
 Applications used for the SQL_challenge:
-- Jupyter Notebook
+- pgAdmin4
 - GitBash terminal
 - Visual Studio Code for the Readme.md
 - Git Hub (to save versions and share code while in development)
+- Google Diagrams.net
 - Image viewer such as Microsoft Photos or Microsoft Paint
-- Various dependencies and setups were required as part of pip, Jupyter Notebook.
-See "Dependencies and Setup" at the top of each Jupyter Notebook for a list of dependencies.

 Similar applications may also work.

 == Operating Instructions =============
-Open either the WeatherPy or VacationPy file in xxx Review Analysis at the top of the notebook.
+Open xxx file in xxx.
+Review Analysis at the top of the notebook.
 Play/run all rows in order from top to bottom to review code output and data analysis.